 As noted in the law, the Privilege may be waived under certain circumstances, but the MVTS therapist takes into consideration and discusses with the client/caregiver the potential for risk of harm to the client and/or the therapeutic relationship if confidentiality is broken.
 (See “Ways in Which Court Involvement Can Impact the Therapeutic Relationship” on page 4.)

 For court-involved therapists (including forensic evaluators), the limits of confidentiality, including the individuals with whom the information about the services and the client will be shared (e.g., the court, attorneys, etc.), is clearly communicated to the client/caregiver, prior to the start of services.
 Depending on the extent of court involvement, the client/caregiver is informed of the goals of therapy (e.g., to determine child distress, caregiver or client functioning, treatment progress, relationship dynamics, coping skills, development, recommendations for further treatment, etc.).
 In the case of court-appointed trauma evaluations, it is presumed that there is no confidentiality and so the client, all caregivers, and collaterals are thusly informed.

 3. Payment for Services

 MVTS submits claims to the client’s insurance company for services rendered.
 Clients/caregivers may be responsible for a co-pay or co-insurance fee, which is determined by the client’s specific insurance plan.
 If a client does not have insurance or loses their insurance, MVTS offers private pay options.
-The client may also be eligible for a sliding-scale fee arrangement if they qualify.
-Payment for forensic evaluators is made from the Court directly to the therapist.
+Payment for forensic evaluation services is made from the court or DCF/DSS directly to the evaluator.